nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `edit S2233556T p/91642345 re/NORTH` Edits the phone number of the person identified by `S2233556T` to be `91642345` and region to be `NORTH`.
 * `edit S8833657U re/CENTRAL r/HIGH` Edits the region of the person identified by `S8833657U` to be `CENTRAL` and risk level to be `HIGH`.
 However, if `S8833657U` identifies a volunteer, the risk level edit will be ignored.

 #### Editing a pair by index: `edit_pair` (COMING SOON)

 <div markdown="span" class="alert alert-info">:information_source: **Info:**
-This feature has not been implemented yet
+This feature has not been implemented yet.
 </div>

 Edits an existing pair based on their index in the pairs list.